omakoto/compromise/README.md

 # Compromise / Compromise-{adb,go}

-A Go framework for writing shell completion for Bash / Zsh.
+Compromise is a Go framework for writing shell completion for Bash / Zsh.

-## Bundled completion
+Currently it comes with two sets of (unfinished) completion:

- - ADB (Android Debug Bridge)
+ - ADB (Android Debug Bridge) and fastboot
  - Go